2023 Most Popular Online Visual & Performing Arts Schools in Florida

 The following schools top our list of the Most Popular Online Visual & Performing Arts Colleges.

-Our 2023 rankings named Full Sail University the most popular online school in Florida for visual and performing arts students.
-Full Sail University is a fairly large private for-profit school located in the large suburb of Winter Park.
+Our analysis found Full Sail University to be the most popular school for visual and performing arts students who want to pursue an online degree in Florida.
+Full Sail University is a very large private for-profit school located in the suburb of Winter Park.

 After completing their degree, visual and performing arts graduates from Full Sail University carry an average student debtload of $29,628.
 This translates to an average monthly loan payment of $457, based on a 10-year repayment plan.

 Out of the 8 schools in Florida that were part of this year’s ranking, University of Florida landed the # 2 spot on the list.
-Located in the city of Gainesville, UF is a public college with a very large student population.
+Located in the medium-sized city of Gainesville, UF is a public school with a very large student population.

 After completing their degree, visual and performing arts graduates from UF carry an average student debtload of $17,436.

-A rank of #3 on this year’s list means AI Miami International University of Art and Design is a great place for visual and performing arts students pursuing an online degree.
-International Fine Arts College is a small private for-profit school located in the large city of Miami.
+The excellent online programs at AI Miami International University of Art and Design helped the school earn the #3 place on this year’s ranking of the best visual and performing arts schools in Florida.
+International Fine Arts College is a small private for-profit school located in the city of Miami.

 The average amount in student loans that visual and performing arts majors at International Fine Arts College take out is $35,228.
 This translates to an average monthly loan payment of $315, based on a 10-year repayment plan.

-Read full report on Visual & Performing Arts at The Baptist College of Florida
+Read full report on Visual & Performing Arts at AI Miami International University of Art and Design

 After completing their degree, visual and performing arts graduates from Seminole State carry an average student debtload of $22,417.

 University of Florida-Online ranked #6 on this year’s Most Popular Online Visual & Performing Arts Schools in Florida list.
-UF Online is a medium-sized public school located in the city of Gainesville.
+UF Online is a moderately-sized public school located in the midsize city of Gainesville.

 Visual & Performing Arts majors at UF Online take out an average of $19,383 in student loans while working on their egree.

-Gulf Coast State College did quite well in this year’s ranking of the best schools for visual and performing arts students.
-It came in at #7 on the list.
-Located in the city of Panama City, GCSC is a public school with a small student population.
+With a ranking of #7, Gulf Coast State College did quite well on this year’s best schools for visual and performing arts students.
+Located in the small city of Panama City, GCSC is a public school with a small student population.

-Rasmussen University - Florida landed the #8 spot in the 2023 rankings for the best visual and performing arts programs.
-Rasmussen University - Florida is a medium-sized private for-profit school located in the small city of Ocala.
+With a ranking of #8, Rasmussen University - Florida did quite well on this year’s best schools for visual and performing arts students.
+Rasmussen University - Florida is a medium-sized private for-profit school located in the city of Ocala.

 While working on their degree, visual and performing arts majors at Rasmussen University - Florida accumulate an average of around $37,232 in student debt.